justkakai/justkakai/README.md

 👋 Hi, I’m Kakai!
-Nice to see you on my profile.
+Nice to see you on here.
 Stay a while, you might stumble upon something somewhat cool :)